rizk19/nodejs-image-upload-multer-postgresql/README.md

-# TUTORIAL : IMAGE-UPLOAD-MULTER
+# SIMPLE IMAGE-UPLOAD-MULTER

-The tutorial on how to implement image uploads using Express and Multer with postgres sql as the database
+simply implementing image uploads using Express and Multer with postgres sql as the database

 ## How to Run